rusili/TiltParallax/README.md

 #### Step 1

-Add one of the 3 custom views to your project.
-In your layout xml, add </br>
+Add one (or more) of the 3 custom views to your project's layout:

 ##### Single Parallax Layer